Azure/kubectl-aks/README.md

   version                      Show version

 Flags:
-  -h, --help   help for kubectl-az
+  -h, --help   help for kubectl-aks

-Use "kubectl-az [command] --help" for more information about a command.
+Use "kubectl-aks [command] --help" for more information about a command.
 ```

-It is necessary to sign in to Azure to run any `kubectl-az` command.
+It is necessary to sign in to Azure to run any `kubectl-aks` command.
 To do so,
 you can use any authentication method provided by the [Azure
 CLI](https://github.com/Azure/azure-cli/) using the `az login` command; see
 further details
 [here](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
 However, if you do not have the Azure CLI or have not signed in yet,
-`kubectl-az` will open the default browser and load the Azure sign-in page where
+`kubectl-aks` will open the default browser and load the Azure sign-in page where
 you need to authenticate.

 ## Contributing